vanadgir/Springboard/Capstone/README.md

 # README

-This folder includes all files related to my Springboard Foundations of Data Science Capstone project - R files documenting code, RMD files and the HTML/PDF associated with them, and the Sandbox folder which contains similar files for my RShiny app.
+This folder includes all files related to my Springboard Foundations of Data Science Capstone project - R files documenting code, RMD files and the HTML/PDF associated with them, a PowerPoint which summarizes my analysis, and the Sandbox folder which contains similar files for my RShiny app.
+The slideshow can also be viewed in browser by visiting the link below.

 ## External Links:
 * [College Scorecard Website](https://collegescorecard.ed.gov/)